mecid/mecid.github.io/_posts/2024-03-12-global-actors-in-swift.md

 Now, we can easily mark any type we need with the *@MainActor* attribute to isolate it to the main actor.
 This means all the work in the particular type runs serially on the main actor.

 Let's move forward and build our own global actor.
-Assume that you have many types of defining access to the local storage and want to keep them conflict-free and run in a serial order.
+Assume that you have a set of types accessing the local storage and you want to keep files conflict-free on the disk by running only in a serial order.

 ```swift
 @globalActor actor StorageActor: GlobalActor {